sape-ru/enterprise-exception/docs/hde/en/dummies/parser.md

 _base code_.
 If any other classes generate the same potential _global code_ (so dublicate _global codes_ are possible)
 then an exception is thrown.

-If you specify '_add_errors_' or '_ignore_invalid_' option then no exception is thrown, the invalid classes are just skipped instead (inluding all their exceptions).
+If you specify '_add_errors_' or '_ignore_invalid_' option then any exception being thrown by validation is suppressed, the invalid classes are just skipped instead (inluding all their exceptions).

 ## Filtering exceptions